8.3 Additional Policies for Faculty

 8.3.5 Evaluation of Personnel

-Each institution shall conduct in-depth pre-tenure reviews of all faculty in their third year of progress toward tenure.
-The criteria established for promotion and tenure, emphasizing excellence in teaching, shall be used as the focus for these reviews.
-The institution shall develop pre-tenure review policies, as well as any subsequent revisions (BoR Minutes, April 1996, p.
-39-47; May 1996, p.
-52; February 2007).
+Each University System of Georgia (USG) institution shall conduct in-depth pre-tenure reviews of all faculty in their third year of progress toward tenure with a focus on the criteria established for promotion and tenure, emphasizing excellence in teaching and involvement in student success activities.
+The institution shall develop pre-tenure review policies, as well as any subsequent revisions.

-Institutions employing graduate teaching and/or laboratory assistants shall develop procedures to:
+USG institutions employing graduate assistants shall develop procedures to:

 - Provide appropriate training to support and enhance these assistants’ teaching effectiveness;

-- Conduct regular assessments, based on written procedures and including results of student and faculty evaluations, of each assistant’s teaching effectiveness and performance; and,
+- Conduct regular assessments of and annually evaluate, based on written procedures and including results of student and faculty evaluations, of each assistant’s teaching effectiveness and performance; and,

 - Assess competency in English and, if needed, provide training in English language proficiency.

 Each USG institution shall establish definite and stated criteria, consistent with all applicable policies and statues, against which the performance of each academic administrative officer will be evaluated.
 These criteria shall address the distinctive nature of administrators’ work and leadership roles and shall include constituent feedback.
 Academic administrative officers shall be evaluated by the administrator’s supervisor annually and additionally shall be evaluated by their subordinates (one level down) at least once every five years.
 Evaluation results will be the basis for the academic administrative officer’s development plan.